MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 ---

-# Microsoft Viva Insights app - My Team
+# Microsoft Viva Insights app in Microsoft Teams - My Team

 ## Overview

-If you are a people manager, you can use the My Team page of the Microsoft Viva Insights app to get a snapshot of how your team is doing.
-The insights in the My Team page brings visibility into your teams collaboration patterns that are leading indicators for overall employee experience and wellbeing.
+Manager insights provide visibility into team collaboration patterns that are leading indicators for overall employee experience and wellbeing.
+Manager insights can be viewed on the My Team page of the Microsoft Viva Insights app.

 ![Outcomes page](../images/wpa/use/viva-team-outcomes.png)